jengroff/participant-screener/README.md

 # Participant Screener

 ## Overview
-This app facilitates the screening of prospective study participants (i.e. applicants), by bringing the screening process to a modality that is more fluid and comfortable for them (SMS and WhatsApp) and through automation, using
+This app facilitates the screening of study participants (i.e. applicants), by bringing the screening process to a modality that is more fluid and comfortable for them (SMS and WhatsApp) and through automation, using
 Twilio Studio and Python.

 ## Application Flow